 I began my career as an advocate for people who have disabilities.
 As a firm believer that the disabled community should be able to travel as freely and as frequently as anyone else, certain obstacles need to be eased or eliminated completely.
+This is where transit software comes in.

 1. Limited call center operations often have to make phone calls within a limited time period, such as 8 a.m. – 5 p.m. during the week, sometimes several days in advance of the trip.
 Imprompu trips—something most people take for granted—are nearly impossible for some people with disabilities.